Get insider access

 1. Best Logitech Headset

 The Logitech G PRO X 2 LIGHTSPEED Wireless is the best headset that we've tested in the Logitech lineup.
-These headphones are an updated version of the previous Logitech G PRO X WIRELESS LIGHTSPEED Gaming Headset that adds Bluetooth and a sturdier design.
+These headphones are an updated version of the previous Logitech G PRO X WIRELESS LIGHTSPEED Gaming Headset, adding Bluetooth and a sturdier design.
 They're very comfortable and come with a USB dongle that provides low latency with PCs and PlayStation consoles, so your game audio and video stay in sync.
 Their warm default sound profile adds a bit of extra boom to action-packed games, and you can customize it with a graphic EQ in the headset's companion software.
 They're compatible with DTS Headphone:X 2.0, a surround sound feature that helps accurately place sound objects so you can properly hear where enemy footsteps are coming from.

 Their detachable boom mic doesn't have the best recording quality, and you might sound robotic to teammates during online games.
 It has fantastic noise handling, so traffic outside your window won't drown out your voice.
 These headphones have a continuous battery life of nearly 97 hours, so you don't need to worry about charging them daily.
-Unfortunately, even though they support Bluetooth, they can only connect with one device at once, so you can't hear audio from your phone and console simultaneously.
+Unfortunately, even though they support Bluetooth, they can only connect with one device at a time, so you can't hear audio from your phone and console simultaneously.
 Still, you could use them with a Nintendo Switch or for mobile gaming.

 See our review